Urban-Analytics/INTEGRATE/llm/notes.md

-Some notes arising from meeting, Lex and Nick meeting 28 November 2024
+Some notes arising from a meeting, Lex and Nick meeting 28 November 2024.

 Research Questions